wacsy/save_disk_from_phone_video/README.md

 Clean up disk and try to convert video to better format to save space

 # Steps
  1. For existed files
-1.1.
-List all file extentions in the library
+   - List all file extensions in the library
-1.2.
-Figure out what are for videos and what coding format of them 1.3. extra metadata from video: date time / location (geo) / camera used / accelaration 1.4. covert format with same quality - check if the size smaller than before 1.5. add metedata back
+   - Figure out what are for videos and what coding format of them
+   - extra metadata from video: date time / location (geo) / camera used / acceleration
+   - covert format with same quality - check if the size smaller than before
+   - add metadata back
+ 2. For the new files
+   - Tdarr - is HEVC/H265 play ok in mobile devices?

 # Add on
  1. clean up photos as well
-1.1. find name over-lap, for instant XXX.jpg and XXX.hd.jpg
+  - find name over-lap, for instant XXX.jpg and XXX.hd.jpg
-1.2. delete low quality file
+  - delete low quality file